Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/SAML SSO Configuration/SAML SSO Configuration.md

 3. Click "Login via Single Sign-On" button
 4. You'll be redirected to your IdP login page
 5. Enter your IdP credentials
-6. You'll be redirected back to Stirling-PDF
+6. You'll be redirected back to Stirling PDF
 7. A new user account is automatically created (if `autoCreateUser: true`)

 > ⚠️ **If login fails**, check application logs for SAML errors.
 See [Troubleshooting](#troubleshooting) section.